Histogram Equalization

 Equalization Process

-• Histogram Analysis: Tool analyzes the brightness distribution (histogram) of the image
+• Histogram Analysis: Measure distribution of pixel intensities.

 Common Use Cases